 It will come as no surprise that your new aerial yoga swing will take up a good amount of space.
-It is recommended that you have at least three meters in height and two meters of horizontal room in the location of the trapeze.
+It is recommended that you have at least three meters in height and two meters of horizontal room in the location of the yoga trapeze.

 Having ample height will allow you to easily and safely perform drops whereas the space around you will ensure that, should you fall out, you will not land on anything that may cause an injury.

 In addition to this, you will likely require a yoga mat as a bit of cushioning underneath you, or you could consider a proper crash mat which is a large piece of equipment especially for aerial yoga at home.

 The point from which you hang your yoga swing will need to be secure.
 If it isn’t, you stand to damage the ceiling from which it hangs or worse, risk structural damage.
 The costs simply aren’t worth a poor installation.

 If you are not particularly handy, the best way to ensure that the swing is installed safely is to hire a professional who will leave you feeling confident that the ceiling mounts are fitted securely and that the rig is strong and durable.

 It is widely recognized that the rig should be able to manage a load of 1000 kilograms, and whilst you do not weigh this much, the rig must be able to withstand the pressure of swinging and hanging poses.